 - (a) Speeches must be directed to the question under discussion or to a personal explanation or point of order. - (b) A Councillor presenting a report of the Cabinet or other member moving a motion of which notice has been given under Standing Order 12, may speak for up to ten minutes.
 No other speech shall exceed five minutes.
-Provided the Council may, by resolution, extend the time limit on speeches. - (c) The time limit does not apply to speeches by officers in presenting reports or advising the Council on any matter. - (d) Immediately following the seconder speaking on a motion or reserving their right to speak until later in the debate, the Mayor shall ask the leader of the main opposition group to speak for no more than 5 minutes on the motion, or nominate a councilor to speak next for no more than 5 minutes on the motion.
+Provided the Council may, by resolution, extend or reduce the time limit on speeches. - (c) The time limit does not apply to speeches by officers in presenting reports or advising the Council on any matter.

+(d) Immediately following the seconder speaking on a motion or report or reserving their right to speak until later in the debate, the Mayor shall ask the leaders of the main opposition groups to the motion to speak for no more than 5 minutes each on the motion, or nominate a Councillor to speak for their group next for no more than 5 minutes on the motion.